RaphaelGrandin/FlatsimDashboard/README.md

 ## Features

 - Left panel: map showing the cumulative displacement up to the selected frame.
 Temporal slider to the right allows for changing the selected frame.
+- Control widgets at the bottom allow for changing the colorbar and min/max values.
 - Right panels:
   - top: time-series of selected pixel in the map.
 Upper time-series is the "raw" time-series.
 Use "lasso tool" to select a subset of points in the time-series and estimate a linear trend on-the-fly.
   - bottom: time-series extracted on a rectangular area selected on the map.
 You may use this second time-series as a "reference", that may be subtracted to the pixel-derived time-series (use the tick box to apply the subtraction).
-- Control widgets at the top allow for changing the colorbar and min/max values.

 ## Installation